Some images enlarge when clicked depending on the resolution

 1928 facing south - 7th St Rd just south of Berry Blvd approaching the railroad tracks before underpass built.
 Alms House at center behind trees at red dot.

 1955 - Speedy Schreck’s Liquor Store.
 Across Dixie Hwy from the now Byerly Motors.
-Next door to the south was Mike Schreck Tavern, then Schreck Auto Sales, and Bob Schreck’s State Farm Insurance office.
-Next was the old site of Millcreek School, which was located on the west side of Dixie.
+Next door to the south was Mike Schreck Tavern, then Schreck Auto Sales, and then Bob Schreck’s State Farm Insurance office.
+Next was the old site of Millcreek School, then located on the west side of Dixie Hwy.
 In the late 1940s the school moved to the east side of the highway adjacent to the later built Watterson Expressway.
-Speedy Schreck later a liquor store across from Dixie Manor and at Barrett and Oak.
+Speedy Schreck later a liquor store across from Dixie Manor Shoping Center and another at Barrett and Oak.

 1936 photo of first Post Office - on 18th east side, 1 block north of 7th and 18th intersection